Session 2: Getting Clarity

 For some, it’s going to the gym or doing exercise.
 For others, it’s doing the house chores.

-For instance, do you procrastinate more at any particular times of the day?
+For instance, do your red flags occur at any particular times of the day?
 Morning, afternoon, evening?

-Are there particular days when you procrastinate more?
-Weekdays, weekends?
+Are there particular days they occur, like weekdays or weekends?

-These are the things you need to look out for:
+These are the things you need to look out for when logging your BreakThrough Journal:

-- What is your main procrastinating excuse, feeling, or avoidance behaviour?
+- What is your main excuse, negative thought or feeling, or avoidance behaviour?

-This exercise will reveal just how often and ingrained habits of procrastination can be.
+This exercise will reveal just how often and ingrained habits of ineffectiveness can be.